s1t5/mail-archiver/doc/OIDC_Implementation.md

 - **OAuth__ClientId**: The client ID assigned by your identity provider
 - **OAuth__ClientSecret**: The client secret assigned by your identity provider
 - **OAuth__ClientScopes**: Array of scopes requested from the identity provider
+- **OAuth__DisablePasswordLogin**: Set to `true` to disable traditional username/password login and enforce OAuth-only authentication (see Passwordless Login Configuration for more details)

 > ⚠️ **Important**: The Client Secret should be kept secure.
 Use Docker secrets or environment variables in production environments.